 Our Analysis and Test Results

 Responsible for 25% of the total score, our Features metric is the most important of the entire group.
-After researching routers for a while, we made a list of the most critical common features, then compared that to each router to determine score.
-The AC1750 did reasonably well in this metric, meriting a 5 out of 10 for its performance, putting it in the middle of the pack.
+After researching routers for a while, we made a list of the most critical common features, then compared that to each router to determine a score.
+The AC1750 (R6400) did reasonably well in this metric, putting it in the middle of the pack.

-Next, we looked if you can remotely reset the router — handy for troubleshooting connectivity issues — and if you have the ability to dim the LED indicator lights, which can prove quite distracting if the router is visible in a darkened room.
-The AC1750 can be remotely reset, but the lights can only be dimmed through the web interface.
+We looked at a remote reset of the router — handy for troubleshooting connectivity issues — and if you can dim the LED indicator lights, which can prove quite distracting if the router is visible in a darkened room.
+The AC1750 (R6400) can be remotely reset, but you can only dim the lights through the web interface.
 This dual-band router supports IPv6 and has a guest WiFi network.
 This product also can be mounted on a wall.

 Ease of Use

 Our next metric, Ease of Use, makes up 20% of the total score.
 To score each router, we looked at how much effort was required to unpack and set up the network out of the box, as well as the quality of the user interface, the ease of enabling parental controls, and if the router has QoS.
-The NetGear AC1750 did very well, earning a 7 out of 10 for its results.
+The NetGear AC1750 (R6400) did very well.

 This router is relatively easy to set up out of the box, though it did need a firmware update before we completed the initial network configuration.
 This product has an installation wizard that will guide you through setting up the admin password and get you started.